salsa-rs/salsa/book/src/tutorial/debug.md

 Now that we know how to inspect all the values of Salsa structs, we can write a simple unit test harness.
-The `parse_string` function below creates a database, sets the source text, and then invokes the parser to get the statements and creates a formatted strings with all the values:
+The `parse_string` function below creates a database, sets the source text, and then invokes the parser to get the statements and creates a formatted string with all the values:

 ```rust
 {{#include ../../../examples/calc/parser.rs:parse_string}}